Cart

 Tools You’ll Need

-Both the hex nut wrench and spanner wrench will prove useful for attaching your beer faucet and the jockey box coils to the shank and cooler coupling.
-Rubber washers should be used in any location where two pieces of metal are coming into contact with one another throughout any draft beer system to prevent leaks.
+The hex nut and spanner wrench will be useful for attaching your beer faucet and the jockey box coils to the shank and cooler coupling.
+Rubber washers should be used in any location where two pieces of metal come into contact with one another throughout any draft beer system to prevent leaks.
 A CO2 tank wrench will fasten the regulator to the CO2 air tank.
 You’ll also need a flathead screwdriver to adjust the PSI level on your CO2 regulator and secure screw clamps.

 Step 1: Chill your keg!

-While the jockey box coils will cool your beer as it travels through the cooler, you definitely need to keep your keg on ice the entire time you’re using the jockey box.
-Otherwise, you’ll have foamy beer.
-A Super Cooler offers full insulation, a colorful look, and will keep your keg cold all weekend with just three bags of ice.
-An insulated keg sleeve works great too.
-If you don’t have either of those options, an old fashioned ice and bucket will work, but continue to add ice throughout the day and be sure to keep your keg out of the sun.
+To keep your beer from getting too foamy, make sure you keep your keg on ice the whole time you're using the jockey box, even as the coil cools the beer as it travels inside the cooler to the tap.
+A Super Cooler offers full insulation and a colorful look and will keep your keg cold all weekend with just three bags of ice.
+An insulated keg jacket or sleeve works great too.
+An old-fashioned ice and bucket will work if you don’t have either of those options, but continue to add ice to the bucket throughout the day and keep your keg out of direct sunlight.

 Step 2: Connect beer line jumper from cooler coupling to keg coupler.